Elaine Lee

-Elaine Lee is an American actress, playwright, producer, and writer, who specializes in graphic novels.
+Elaine Lee is an American writer and actress, who specializes in graphic novels.
 She has also received recognition and awards for her work as a creator and producer of audio books and dramas.

 Her comics have been illustrated by artists including Michael Wm.
 Kaluta, Charles Vess, James Sherman, Steve Leialoha, Linda Medley and John Ridgway.

 Her graphic novel Starstruck: The Luckless, the Abandoned and Forsaked was nominated for a Jack Kirby Award as The Best Graphic Album of 1985.

 She is the mother of Brennan Lee Mulligan, who is the author of Strong Female Protagonist and creator of Dimension 20.